 To really get a good understanding of what’s too little or too much, we must know the daily calorie requirement to support a growing husky pup.

-- Husky puppies need between 850-1250 calories daily to be healthy and grow without issues.
+- Growing husky puppies need between 1300-1800 calories daily to be healthy and grow without issues.

 For most husky pups, 1300 calories will suffice, but for those that are very active, 1800 will be more appropriate to support their growth and activity.

 Are you feeding your husky puppy enough?